cmrg-lab/Pediatric-Atlas/README.md

 Anna Qi - anqi@ucsd.edu

-If you use the pediatric atlas or any of these tools in your research, please cite the following citation!
+If you use the pediatric atlas or any of these tools in your research, please cite this paper:

 > Qi, A. et al. (2025).
 A Pediatric Cardiac Shape Atlas: Insights into the Structure of Young Healthy Hearts.
 In: Chabiniok, R., Zou, Q., Hussain, T., Nguyen, H.H., Zaha, V.G., Gusseva, M. (eds) Functional Imaging and Modeling of the Heart.
 FIMH 2025.
 Lecture Notes in Computer Science, vol 15673.
 Springer, Cham. https://doi.org/10.1007/978-3-031-94562-5_14